phamcongthuy/challenge/submit.markdown

 ### Dates

-Apply between March 1, 2018 (9am Pacific Time) and March 30, 2018 (5pm Pacific Time) on this website.
+Apply between Thursday, March 1, 2018 (9am Pacific Time) and Friday, March 30, 2018 (5pm Pacific Time) on this website.

 Your application will go through a moderation process to ensure that your project adheres to all challenge rules.
-Applications that make it through the initial vetting will be published on the My LA2050 Activation Challenge website on April 9, 2018 to allow the public to read about and engage with the proposals.
-An evaluation committee will review and score all applications and select 25 finalists which will be announced on May 21, 2018.
+Applications that make it through the initial vetting will be published on the My LA2050 Activation Challenge website on Monday, April 9, 2018 to allow the public to read about and engage with the proposals.
+An evaluation committee will review and score all applications and select 25 finalists which will be announced on Monday, May 21, 2018.

-From June 19, 2018 (9am Pacific Time) through June 29, 2018 (5pm Pacific Time), we’ll open the finalists’ submissions to public voting.
+From Tuesday, June 19, 2018 (9am Pacific Time) through Friday, June 29, 2018 (5pm Pacific Time), we’ll open the finalists’ submissions to public voting.
 Rally your colleagues and friends to get behind your effort and join the public in selecting the winners.
-Winners will be announced on July 9, 2018.
+Winners will be announced on Monday, July 9, 2018.

 View the [full timeline](/timeline).